AdobeDocs/commerce-php/src/pages/developer/security/authorization.md

 ## Configuration based authorization

-Through configuration, Magento provides a number of ways to mark a page (controller) or an endpoint as accessible to guests, logged in customers, or administrators with roles that allow access to certain resources.
+Through configuration, Adobe Commerce and Magento Open Source provide a number of ways to mark a page (controller) or an endpoint as accessible to guests, logged in customers, or administrators with roles that allow access to certain resources.

 ### Pages (controllers)